sighupio/fury-kubernetes-opa/katalog/gatekeeper/rules/README.md

 <!-- <KFD-DOCS> -->

-The KFD OPA module provides out of the box a set of common polciies (rules) to get started in securing your cluster.
+The KFD OPA module provides out of the box a set of common policies (rules) to get started in securing your cluster.

 A policy from Gatekeeper's point of view is defined by two objects: a `ConstraintTemplate` and a `Constraint`.